ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   characters that require a JSON string `\` escape to represent).
 * MUST return a JSON string of no more than 256 bytes in ASCII encoding.
+* SHOULD generate the promise by a cryptographic protocol that is not third-party-forgeable, and is verifiable by the LSP as attesting to the validity of the other fields in the result.
+  * For example, it could use a standard MAC of some deterministic canonical serialization of the fields it returned in the result of the `c=.sip.get_sip_info` call, and encode the MAC as hexadecimal or base64.

+The LSP MAY add other fields to the result of the `c=.sip.get_sip_info` call.
+The client MUST include all fields of the result, including fields it does not recognize, when providing the swap-in-potentiam information in other calls, such as to `c=.sip.intend_to_fund_channel`.

 #### Swap-in-potentiam Transaction Output Deadline